 Let's break down what each test means for your business.
 Think of it like securing an office building.
 One test checks the locks on the outside, and the other checks what happens if someone gets inside.

 External penetration testing is like hiring someone to check for unlocked doors from the street.
-An internal penetration test assumes the attacker is already in the building, like a disgruntled employee.
-Both are important for total security.
+An internal penetration test assumes the attacker is already in the building, like a disgruntled employee or a contractor with a compromised laptop.
+Both are important for total security, but they answer fundamentally different questions about your risk posture.

 Why External Pentesting Is Your First Defense

-Our OSCP, CEH, and CREST certified testers check all your public-facing systems like your website and servers.
+Our OSCP, CEH, and CREST certified testers check all your public-facing systems like your website, mail servers, VPN gateways, and APIs.
 The goal is simple: find and fix the holes an attacker would use to break in.
-This is the most crucial first step to securing your business.
+This is the most crucial first step to securing your business, and it is the test most compliance frameworks require at minimum.

 Uncovering Your Hidden Internal Security Risks

 So, what if a hacker gets past your firewall?
+Or what if the threat is already inside?
 An internal penetration test answers that question.
-It assumes an attacker is already inside, maybe by stealing an employee's login details.
+It assumes an attacker is already on the network, maybe by stealing an employee's login details through phishing, or through a compromised vendor connection.

 From there, our certified pentesters see how much damage they can do.
-They look for weak internal passwords, unpatched software, and ways to access your most sensitive data.
-This test shows you where your biggest, most damaging risks really are.
+They look for weak internal passwords, unpatched software, Active Directory misconfigurations, and ways to escalate privileges and access your most sensitive data.
+This test shows you where your biggest, most damaging risks really are, and the results frequently surprise IT teams who assumed their internal network was locked down.

 Comparing External vs Internal Pentesting: Key Differences